Zunaid Ahmed Palak: Career

-Palak was appointed Minister of State for Ministry of Posts, Telecommunications and Information Technology, Bangladesh on 12 January 2014, at the age of 34 years, making him the youngest Minister of Bangladesh.
+Palak was appointed minister of state for the Ministry of Posts, Telecommunications and Information Technology, Bangladesh, on 12 January 2014, at the age of 34 years, making him the youngest minister of Bangladesh.
 He is also the first minister ever to be born in the independent Bangladesh.
 He was nominated as a "Young Global Leader" in 2016 by the World Economic Forum.
-Also nominated as "World's 100 Most Influential People in Digital Government" 2018 by Apolitical, a London based international organization.
-At the age of 36, he got the nomination from the Bangladesh Awami League, in 2006 the National Elections of 2006.
-In 2008, he was nominated again, and was elected by a large margin, becoming the youngest member of the ninth National Assembly of Bangladesh.
+At the age of 36, he got the nomination from the Bangladesh Awami League, in the national elections of 2006.
+In 2008, he was nominated again, and was elected by a large margin, becoming the youngest member of the ninth Bangladesh Parliament.
 In his early twenties, he followed his father's footsteps in politics and became a member of the Bangladesh Awami League party.